HUMA 3423 3.0 The New Testament Apocrypha

 4. Important Dates

-May 7 : Last date to enroll without permission of instructor
+January 17: Last date to enroll in Winter term courses without the permission of the instructor.

-May 14 : Last date to enroll with permission of instructor
+January 31: Last date to enroll in Winter term courses with the permission of the instructor.

-May 28 : Last date to drop course without receiving a grade
+March 9: Last date to drop Winter term courses without receiving a grade.

 5. Lecture Schedule

 Please come to class having read the assigned primary and secondary readings.
-A lecture outline for each week’s class will be posted on-line by Tuesday evening of each week.
+A lecture outline for each week’s class will be posted online by Monday morning of each week.
 It is your responsibility to print your own copy of the outline and bring it to class.

 LECTURE OUTLINE